gpaux/Mediana/CaseStudies.md

 ## Case study 2

-This case study will serve to introduce a **clinical trial with three or more treatment arms**.
-In this settings, a multiplicity adjustment is required and no analytical methods are available to support power calculations.
+This case study is based on a **clinical trial with three or more treatment arms**.
+A multiplicity adjustment is required in this setting and no analytical methods are available to support power calculations.

-This example will also illustrate a key feature of the Mediana package, the possibility to define user-specified function, for example, to define a new criterion for the Evaluation Model.
+This example also illustrates a key feature of the Mediana package, namely, a useful option to define custom functions, for example, it shows how the user can define a new criterion in the Evaluation Model.

 [Clinical trial in patients with schizophrenia](CaseStudy02.html)

 ## Case study 3

-This case study will serve to introduce a **clinical trial with several patient populations** (marker-positive and marker-negative patients).
-It will help the user to understand how to define independant samples, and perform a test by merging samples, i.e. merging marker-positive and marker-negative  samples to perform a test on the overall population.
+This case study introduces a **clinical trial with several patient populations** (marker-positive and marker-negative patients).
+It demonstrates how the user can define independent samples in a data model and then specify statistical tests in an analysis model based on merging several samples, i.e., merging samples of marker-positive and marker-negative patients to carry out a test that evaluated the treatment effect in the overall population.

 [Clinical trial in patients with asthma](CaseStudy03.html)

 ## Case study 4

-This case study will serve to introduce a **clinical trial with several endpoints** and help showcase the package’s ability to model complex design and analysis strategies in trials with multivariate outcomes.
+This case study illustrates CSE simulations in a **clinical trial with several endpoints** and helps showcase the package's ability to model multivariate outcomes in clinical trials.

 [Clinical trial in patients with metastatic colorectal cancer](CaseStudy04.html)

 ## Case study 5

-This case study will serve to introduce a **clinical trial with several endpoints and multiple treatment arms** and help showcase the package’s ability to model complex design and analysis strategies in trials with multivariate outcomes.
+This case study is based on a **clinical trial with several endpoints and multiple treatment arms** and illustrates the process of performing complex multiplicity adjustments in trials with several clinical objectives.

 [Clinical trial in patients with rheumatoid arthritis](CaseStudy05.html)

 ## Case study 6

-This case study is an extenston of [Case study 2](CaseStudy02.html) and will serve to illustrate how the package can be used to compare the performance of several MTPs.
-Customized report generation will also be illustrated in this case study.
+This case study is an extension of [Case study 2](CaseStudy02.html) and illustrates how the package can be used to assess the performance of several multiplicity adjustments.
+The case study also walks the reader through the process of defining customized simulation reports.

 [Clinical trial in patients with schizophrenia](CaseStudy06.html)